sindresorhus/on-change/readme.md

 3. The new value at the path

 Context (this) is set to the original object passed to onChange (with Proxy)

+#### isShallow

+Type: `Boolean`

+Default: false

+If true then deep changes will not call the callback, only changes to the properties of the original object

 ## Use-case